tom-craven/exactly-once-processing/README.md

 # only-once-processing
-An example of only once processing with kafka
+An example of only once processing with kafka #

+Credits to Baeldung for the schooling https://www.baeldung.com/kafka-exactly-once